Marcin-The-Pythonist/Arduino_Projects/I2C_Bitcoin_tracker-main/README.md

   <li>And ground(e.g. 8th pin)</li>
 </ul>

-### Before launching the program make sure to enter your SSID and the password in the main.py file
+### Before launching the program make sure to enter your SSID and the password in the main.py file❗